A list of my favourite and most used things.

 - Royal Talens Art Creation Sketchbook - LOVE.
 Love the A5 size, love the 140/gsm paper, love the price, love that they work for mixed media and even light watercolors (with a bit of buckling, but hey!).
 If you are in Europe, head to a local or online art supply store, instead of Amazon.
 They cost like 3-4€ in an art shop, rather than 7-10€ on Bezos' shop.
 Actually, every single art supply I have researched was cheaper on the dedicated shops!

-- Castle Arts 120 Coloured Pencils - Love!
-Those pencils are so smooth and the colors are gorgeous.
+- Castle Arts 120 Coloured Pencils - Smooth and the colors are gorgeous.

 - Winsor & Newton Cotman Sketchers' Pocket Set with 12 half pans - I like this a lot.
-The little brush is useless, and I sometimes wish I had a little more space for mixing colors, but I am happy with it as is.
+The little brush is useless.
 Great colors, super portable!

 Music